pmq20/node-packer/node/doc/api/http2.md

 specific range subset.
 This can be used, for instance, to support HTTP Range requests.

+The `options.onError` function may also be used to handle all the errors that could happen before the delivery of the file is initiated.
+The default behavior is to destroy the stream.

 When set, the `options.getTrailers()` function is called immediately after queuing the last chunk of payload data to be sent.
-The callback is passed a single object (with a `null` prototype) that the listener may used to specify the trailing header fields to send to the peer.
+The callback is passed a single object (with a `null` prototype) that the listener may use to specify the trailing header fields to send to the peer.

 ```js